 Barron Falls – Cairns

-Raging, angry yet oddly beautiful, the Barron Falls during the wet season is captivating at any angle.
-Here the water roars off the side of the cliff showering the valley below in mist and rainbows – it’s an impressive sight!
+Raging yet beautiful, the Barron Falls is captivating at any angle.
+During wet season especially, the water roars off the side of the cliff, showering the valley below in mist and rainbows.

 Mena Creek Falls – Innisfail